The Looney Tunes Show: Home media

+This two-disc release contained the final fourteen episodes from the first season.

 The first episode was also released on Looney Tunes: Rabbits Run as a special feature.

 Reception

 Contemporary response

-The Looney Tunes Show received mixed reviews from critics, who praised the voice acting and animation, but criticized its lack of ambition and departures from previous Looney Tunes incarnations (including its redesigns and portrayals of the characters, and its lack of slapstick and meta humor).
+The Looney Tunes Show initially received mixed reviews from critics, who praised the voice acting and animation, but criticized its lack of ambition and departures from previous Looney Tunes incarnations (including its redesigns and portrayals of the characters, and its lack of slapstick and meta humor).

 Common Sense Media gave the series 4 out of 5 stars, saying: "Fun remake of classic toon has a more grown-up feel."
 Robert Lloyd of the Los Angeles Times wrote that "while it doesn’t improve on the originals […] taken on its own merits, ignoring the cognitive dissonance, the show can be pretty amusing."
 Reviewing the first volume of season one on DVD, Wired wrote, "The Looney Tunes Show does understand what it is.
 It's a new series for a new generation, and it doesn't seem overly concerned with the sacred nostalgia of us oldsters.
 It takes strides to modernize the characters while at the same staying more or less true to their original spirit."
 Conversely, Brian Lowry of Variety called the first season "a disappointment," and was critical of its "short[age] on sight-gags and action […] despite the odd amusing moment," believing that it "represent[ed] a miscalculation – and a basic misunderstanding of the franchise."
 Writing for The A.V.
 Club, Brandon Nowalk wrote, "The Looney Tunes Show is the most off-putting version of Looney Tunes I’ve ever seen.
 Instead of a universe where anything could happen, here the plots are standard sitcom tropes. […] [the show] exists happily inside the lines."